 These super simple muffin mix waffles are soft and fluffy, with a crispy exterior.
 This recipe is so easy, uses 1 bowl, 2 ingredients, and takes less than 10 minutes start to finish!

-- The Perfect Waffle Texture: they’re perfectly sweet and soft with a slightly crisp exterior.
+- Texture: Theyโre perfectly sweet and soft with a slightly crisp exterior.
 They hold together beautifully too!

 - Gluten-Free Option: you can easily sub in a gluten-free muffin mix to make these waffles vegan AND gluten-free.